salilab/imp/doc/ref/developer_guide.md

 - must not have warnings when its doc is built

 See [getting started as a developer](https://github.com/salilab/imp/wiki/Getting-started-as-a-developer) for more information on submitting code.

-## Once you have submitted code ## {#devguide_supporting}

-Once you have submitted code, you should monitor the [Nightly build status](http://integrativemodeling.org/nightly/results/) to make sure that your code builds on all platforms and passes the unit tests.
-Please fix all build problems as fast as possible.

-In addition to monitoring the `imp-dev` list, developers who have a module or are committing patches to svn may want to subscribe to the `imp-commits` email list which receives notices of all changes made to the IMP repository.